New York State Income Taxes: the Complete Guide for Expats

 Should you change your New York state residency?

 If you’re a New York state resident, you may benefit from changing your residence to a state with lower taxes and fewer filing requirements.
-Some of the most popular options include Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+There are nine states with no state income taxes:

 However, changing state residence may not be the right option for everyone.
 For example, it may not make sense to do so if you plan on eventually moving back to New York.
 When in doubt, consult a tax professional who specializes in expat taxes.